 Single Piece / One Piece / Monobloc Implants- Disadvantages

 In a Single piece or One Piece Implant, the difference is that the Abutment and Implant fixture is one piece during the fabrication.
-In a Two Piece Implant the abutment and Implant fixture are separate and are connected with a screw.
-The major disadvantage of conventional two piece system is the screw loosening.
-The latest Q-lock Morse connection CAD CAM technology makes the two piece implant to one piece implant by tightening the screw at 30 Newton Centimetre torque.
-We at The Dental Specialists use the advanced morse connection technology to convert the two piece implants to One piece implants ( No more Screw loosenings as it used to happen in Conventional Two Piece Implants) .
+In a Two-Piece Implant the abutment and Implant fixture are separate and are connected with a screw.
+The major disadvantage of the conventional two-piece system is the screw loosening.
+The latest BIOLOCK connection CAD CAM technology makes the two-piece implant into a one-piece implant by tightening the screw at 30 Newton Centimetre torque.
+We at The Dental Specialists use the advanced morse connection technology to convert the two-piece implants to One piece implants (No more Screw loosenings as it used to happen in Conventional Two-Piece Implants).

-Check the video below to understand the difference between Single Piece or One Piece Implants Basal implants , Switzerland, Conventional or Traditional Two Piece System and Unique Advanced TTPHIL ™ technique followed at THE DENTAL SPECIALISTS: ADVANCED DENTAL IMPLANT CENTRE – Tall and Tilted Pin Hole Immediate Loading Technique.
-(The absence of a microgap between the implant and the prosthetic abutment (Q-lock Morse connection CAD CAM technology) at the bone crest level offers TTPHIL implants many clinical and technical advantages like strong unibody design, no split parts,single stage surgery with either flap or flapless approach and simple prosthetic technique)
+At The Dental Specialists, we follow the unique advanced TTPHIL technique for most of our implants.
+The absence of a micro gap between the implant and the prosthetic abutment (Q-lock Morse connection CAD CAM technology) at the bone crest level offers TTPHIL implants many clinical and technical advantages like strong unibody design, no split parts,single-stage surgery with either flap or flapless approach and simple prosthetic technique.

-The only advantage of single or one piece implant is that it reducing the cost of the abutment because it is manufactured in one piece.
-Hence it is cheaper when compared to a two piece implants. there are so many disadvantages of single piece implants when compared to TTPHIL-ALL TILT™ Technique.
-The prosthetic options in Single piece implants or One piece implants are very less.
-Hence the crown and bridges aesthetic quality is very poor.
-Single piece implants or One piece implants cannot be placed in tilted fashion because they come with straight abutments.
+The only advantage of single or one piece implant is that it reduces the cost of the abutment because it is manufactured in one piece.
+Hence it is cheaper when compared to a two-piece implant.
+There are too many disadvantages of single piece implants when compared to TTPHIL-ALL TILT™ Technique.
+The prosthetic options in Single piece implants or One-piece implants are very less.
+Hence the crown and bridges’ aesthetic quality is very poor.
+Single piece implants or One-piece implants cannot be placed in tilted fashion because they come with straight abutments.